evanx/component-validator/README.md

    return component;
 }
 ```
-where the `state` is passed to the constructor, but also to `init.` The component might choose to perform some initialision
+where the `state` is passed to the constructor, but also to `init.` The component might choose to perform some initialisation in its constructor, where `await` is not required.

 ##### Configuration